ldutoit/polychaetes_GBS/initialSNPcalling.md

 I choose to make a dataset where I removed the worse 1/3 of samples, therefore excluding any sample with less than 1919 SNPs:

 ```
+#R
 quantile(nonmissing,0.33)
 lowest_samples <-names(which(nonmissing<1918.48))# remove the lowest 33%
 ```

 I explore what is left and what do if we remove those in R still.
 ```
+#R
 prefilter_gt<-geno(data)$GT # create a genotype matrix
 sample_filtered<- prefilter_gt[,-which(colnames(prefilter_gt)%in%lowest_samples)] # remove those samples
 propofmissingpersnp<-apply(sample_filtered,1,numbermissing)/dim(sample_filtered)[2] # what is the proportion of missing data snp by snp
 length(which(propofmissingpersnp<0.4)) # 60% or more of individuals have data, how many SNP is that?
 ```

-***Removing the 33% individuals with the lowest number of SNPs and then excluding SNP for which less than 60% of individuals have data seem to be a fair call for a filtering step ***
+**Removing the 33% individuals with the lowest number of SNPs and then excluding SNP for which less than 60% of individuals have data seem to be a fair call for a filtering step**

 To do so, I create a final popmap without those individuals